 1 The Endangered Species Act (ESA) was enacted in 1973 and was last reauthorized in 1988.
 2 While the law's authorization expired in 1992, funds have been provided to administer the 3 provisions of the Act.
-Since its enactment, and particularly over the last 25 years, it has become 4 apparent that there are problems with the administration of the law.
+Since its enactment, and particularly over the last 23 years, it has become 4 apparent that there are problems with the administration of the law.
 These problems undermine 5 the credibility, effectiveness, and public support for the ESA and need to be addressed.
 The law 6 was originally enacted to conserve threatened and endangered plant and animal species, while 7 ensuring a balance between the economy and the environment.
-8 9 The American Public Power Association (APPA) supports the goals of the ESA and recovery of 10 threatened and endangered species.
-Many public power utilities have direct experience with the 11 administration of the ESA, and firmly believe it can be reformed to more closely adhere to its 12 initial goals and objectives.
+8 9 The American Public Power Association (APPA) supports the goals of the ESA and the recovery 10 of threatened and endangered species.
+Many APPA members have direct experience with the 11 administration of the ESA, and firmly believe it can be reformed to more closely adhere to its 12 initial goals and objectives.
 Maintaining the status quo of a law that has not been reviewed in 13 over a quarter of a century is simply unacceptable.
 A number of bills in recent Congresses have 14 been introduced, and several in the House of Representatives have passed, but nothing has 15 become law.
 However, APPA is encouraged by renewed efforts and interest in both the House of 16 Representatives and Senate to enact improvements and updates to the ESA.
-17 18 APPA and its members, working with the National Endangered Species Act Reform Coalition 19 (NESARC) and Western Governors Association (WGA), have offered proposals to the 20 Administration and Congress that we believe will make the ESA more workable for all 21 stakeholders.
+17 18 APPA and its members working with the National Endangered Species Act Reform Coalition 19 (NESARC) and Western Governors Association (WGA) have offered proposals to the 20 Administration and Congress that we believe will make the ESA more workable for all 21 stakeholders.
 We have participated in administrative and legislative processes to provide 22 recommendations on how the ESA can be modified to help the recovery of threatened and 23 endangered species while minimizing potential adverse effects on the economy.
-24 25 NOW, THEREFORE, LET IT BE RESOLVED: That the American Public Power 26 Association (APPA) believes it is important to identify and enact improvements that support the 27 recovery of threatened and endangered fish, plant, and wildlife populations while ensuring 28 responsible land, resource, and water management through actions such as voluntarily creating 29 and supporting healthy habitats and working cooperatively with public and private partners at the 30 local, state, and federal levels; and 31
+24 25 NOW, THEREFORE, BE IT RESOLVED: That the American Public Power Association 26 (APPA) believes it is important to identify and enact improvements that support the recovery of 27 threatened and endangered fish, plant, and wildlife populations while ensuring responsible land, 28 resource, and water management; and 29

-32 BE IT FURTHER RESOLVED: That APPA supports efforts in Congress to update and 33 improve the Endangered Species Act (ESA) to make it more workable for all stakeholders while 34 continuing to support the recovery of threatened and endangered species; and 35 36 BE IT FURTHER RESOLVED: That APPA will continue to actively engage with federal 37 agencies through the public rulemaking process on any proposed ESA regulations and policies 38 that impact public power utilities.
+30 NOW, BE IT FURTHER RESOLVED: That APPA supports efforts in Congress to update and 31 improve the Endangered Species Act (ESA) to make it more workable for all stakeholders while 32 continuing to support the recovery of threatened and endangered species; and 33 34 NOW, BE IT FURTHER RESOLVED: That APPA will continue to actively engage with 35 federal agencies through the public rulemaking process on any proposed ESA regulations and 36 policies that impact public power utilities.